joseasoler/tradergen/README.md

 **Jewelry (with [Jewelry](https://steamcommunity.com/workshop/filedetails/?id=2020964421):** Sells jewels, small quantities of gemstones, and other items created from gemstones.
 Present in exotic and imperial orbital traders.

+**Medicine:** Sells different types of medicine, neutroamine and medical drugs.
+May have small amounts of luciferium in stock.
+Present in bulk orbital traders.

 **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** An uncommon specialization which sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.

 ### Trader changes